The First Week

 Genesis 1:1 In the beginning God created the heaven and the earth.
 1:2 And the earth was without form, and void; and darkness was upon the face of the deep.
 And the Spirit of God moved upon the face of the waters.
 1:3 And God said, Let there be light: and there was light.
 1:4 And God saw the light, that it was good: and God divided the light from the darkness.
 1:5 And God called the light Day, and the darkness he called Night.
 And the evening and the morning were the first day.

 We can easily see that this day covers a lot of ground.
 The scientific evidence is replete with details which can only be refuted by challenging foundational assumptions.
 The issue here, and further as we go along, is that all too often the assumptions seem to be no more than statements of faith.
 That is, if one does not believe in a God, designer/creator, then there must be some other explanation for the existence of the universe, or whatever this thing is where we are.
 The standard line is that one cannot prove a negative; that is, one cannot prove that a God does not exist.
-I will say with certainty that one cannot neither prove that extraterrestrials do not exist.
+I will say with certainty that neither can one prove that extraterrestrials do not exist.

 We must also see that whether there is a God or just matter and energy the concept of time is only a human construct that we invented to measure reality as we pass through it.
 The biblical reference that points to this is 2 Peter 3:8: